albseb511/react-native-kite-zerodha-mockup/README.md

 PS: I have used yarn, npm has been creating some issues for me.

 If you are facing any issues, try clearing cache, watchman etc. and even remove node_modules and install npm again, and also link with react-native link

+Update log 18th May:

+I had made a big blunder on the react-navigation modules.
+It was the wrong version on the package.json and I also had a double installed with npm and yarn.

+I have made a change now and its working now.
+I have been able to make a cleaner code right now, seperating the files.